digitalmacgyver/viblio_backend/vib/vwf/README.txt

 key in the return will specify if this task should be tried again or if the error is fatal.

+It is recommended to create a subdirectory in vib/vwf for each worker which will have multiple implementation files.

 CONFIGURATION
 ======================================================================
 The scripts in this directory require the BOTO_CONFIG environment